 While there may be a few more affordable ways to develop leadership skills, key in to employee happiness and augment a company’s brand all in one activity, rather than nonprofit board service, any company will be hard pressed to find it.

-Laura Otten is director of The Nonprofit Center at La Salle University.
+Laura Otten is a past director of The Nonprofit Center at La Salle University.

-For more information about how companies like Dow and PECO are benefitting from preparing their employees for nonprofit board training, through The Nonprofit Center, contact Terri Clark, [email protected].
+For more information about how companies like Dow and PECO are benefitting from preparing their employees for nonprofit board training, through The Nonprofit Center, contact Lori Moffa, [email protected].